exo-explore/exo/README.md

 - There are a number of things users have empirically found to improve performance on Apple Silicon Macs:

-1. Upgrade to the latest version of MacOS 15.
+1. Upgrade to the latest version of macOS Sequoia.
 2. Run `./configure_mlx.sh`.
 This runs commands to optimize GPU memory allocation on Apple Silicon Macs.

 ## Documentation

-### Example Usage on Multiple MacOS Devices
+### Example Usage on Multiple macOS Devices

 #### Device 1: